AlexG28/ConwaysGameOfLife/README.md

 1. pygame

 ## Controls:
-- Left click on square to add cell
+- Left click on an black square to add cell
-- Currently no way to delete cell
+- Left click on a cell to remove it
-- Press space to start algorithm
+- Press space to start the algorithm
-- Press backspace to end algorithm
+- Press backspace to end the algorithm

+## Example

+![picture of algorithm] (./pics/1.png)